Pinkstone/Daily-Pictures/README.md

 Daily Pictures
 ==============

 This little iOS app lets you save a picture every day and add a note to it.
+Works on iOS 5, iOS 6 and iOS 7.

+[id]: Daily/Images.xcassets/AppIcon.appiconset/Icon-144.png

 Usage